 References are a way to qualify the potential providers standing amongst their peers.
-Insist on at least three references from peers who are in similar field as the provider.
+Insist on at least three references from peers who are in the similar field as the provider.

-Verify and check background
+Verify and check the background

-Verification and background check is the most crucial and time consuming part of provider credentialing.
+Verification and background check is the most crucial and time-consuming part of provider credentialing.
 It is imperative that each piece of information given by the prospective provider is thoroughly checked and re-checked by a staff member.

 - Education history

 - Medicare sanction information

 - Closed and settled claims history